Booplicate/MAS-Submods-SubmodUpdaterPlugin/README.md

 - `extraction_depth` - depth of the recursion for the update extractor.
 Defaut `1` - updater will try to go one folder inside to unpack updates.
 - `attachment_id` - id of the attachment with updates on GitHub.
 If you attach only one file, it'd be `0`, if two, depending on the order it can be either `0` or `1`.
 And so on.
 Defaults to `0`.
 If `None`, the updater will download **the source files**.
 Note that GitHub doesn't support distributing releases that way.
 It will be noticeably slower to download and sometimes may fail to download at all.
 In short: use attachments.
 - `tag_formatter` - if not `None`, assuming it's a function that accepts version tag from github as a string, formats it in a way, and returns a new formatted tag as a string.
 Exceptions are auto-handled.
 If `None` (default), no formatting applies on version tags.
+- `redirected_files` - a string or a list of strings with filenames that the updater will *try* to move to the submod dir during update.
+If the files don't exist or this's set to empty list/tuple, it will do nothing.
+If None this will be set to a tuple of 3 items: `("readme.md", "license.md", "changelog.md")`.
+Default `None`.
+This's case-insensitive.

 Define your updater at init level `-989`, **after** you defined the submod.
 The `store.mas_submod_utils.isSubmodInstalled("Submod Updater Plugin")` check is optional, but it'll allow you to support both versions of your submod: with the updater and without it.
 On a side note, if you don't do that check and you need to define the updater earlier for some reason, you can init your updater at `-990`.